Mairead Maguire: United States

 Maguire is an outspoken critic of U.S. and British policy in the Middle East, particularly in Iraq and Afghanistan.
-She has also been personally critical of U.S. President Barack Obama's leadership.
+She was also personally critical of U.S. President Barack Obama's leadership.
 Her activism in the U.S. has occasionally brought her into confrontations with the law.

 After initially accepting an invitation to a 2012 Nobel summit in Chicago, she changed her mind because the event was hosted by the U.S. State Department, "and to me the Nobel Peace laureates should not be hosted by a State Department that is continuing with war, removing basic civil liberties and human rights and international law and then talking about peace to young people.
 That's a double standard".

 Maguire said in a 2013 interview that ever since her 40-day fast and arrest outside the White House in 2003 (see below), "whenever I now come into America, I'm always questioned as to what my background is".

 In 2015, Maguire spoke with Democracy Now in a sit-down interview titled, "No to Violence, Yes to Dialogue", which included two other Nobel Peace Prize Laureates, Jody Williams and Leymah Gbowee.
 Maguire discussed the desire "to end militarism and war, and to build peace and international law and human rights and democracy".